Master of Medical PhysicsCareer

 Your research project will have an industry consultant as a co-supervisor who will jointly assess the research project outcomes with the academic supervisor.

 Your industry-integrated project will enable you to experience a workplace setting firsthand and build valuable contacts with potential future employers.

 Professional recognition and accreditation

 This program is accredited by the Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM) who oversee a professional accreditation program that recognises and certifies experienced medical physicists.

-- undergraduate Bachelor of Science (physics major and strong maths subjects) or Bachelor of Engineering (strong physics and maths subjects), or ACPSEM approved equivalents
+- undergraduate Bachelor of Physics or Bachelor of Science with physics major and strong maths subjects, or ACPSEM approved equivalents

 - an ACPSEM accredited postgraduate degree in medical physics (usually masters or higher), or ACPSEM approved equivalents.
 You must also meet the bachelor degree requirements (above)

 - completion of the ACPSEM Training, Education and Accreditation Program (TEAP) while employed as a Medical Physics Registrar at an accredited clinical centre